kylewreyes/parseltongue/README.md

 System tests were written to consider a variety of input, both well formed and malformed, as well as a variety of interesting edge cases.
 Note that there is no way to test for correctness of a given output, but we can consider its properties.
 A (non-exhaustive) list per command is as follows:

-- `parsel`: improper REPL input, improper input into parsel
+- `parse`: improper REPL input, improper input into parsel

 ## Checkstyle